US shooting victims have been recalled as good, kind people

-The three women who were gunned down with six of their children in northern Mexico by suspected drug cartel members have been remembered as good people who loved their families and enjoyed quiet lives centred around a successful pecan farming operation south of the US border.
+Kenny LeBaron, whose cousins were among those killed in the attack, described the actions of the gunmen as “evil”.

+“When you know there are babies tied in a car seat that are burning because of some twisted evil that’s in this world, it’s just hard to cope with that,” he told the Times on Wednesday.

-Austin Cloes, a Utah relative of the victims, said during an interview at his home in a Salt Lake City suburb on Tuesday (local time) that he saw all the victims at a family reunion in Mexico last summer, where they played basketball and spent time together.
+Austin Cloes, a Utah relative of the victims, said during an interview at his home in a Salt Lake City suburb that he saw all the victims at a family reunion in Mexico last summer, where they played basketball and spent time together.

 “These sorts of people shouldn’t just be buried without their names being put out there,” Mr Cloes said.
 “These are great people.
 These are US citizens.”